You LOVE the beautiful ❄️ SNOW, but you’re beginning to feel frustrated as it is restricting your movements with a buggy?

 important note: be very carfeful with small children next to the water!
 In wintertime, the lake is often partly frozen, but this is normally very thin ice and likely to break!
 DO NOT let children near the ice!

 [ ⇒ more information about Lac des Chavants in separate MBFF article here ]

 ➕ bonus: 🛷 sledging fun at the designated pistes by the tennis courts, and 🌈 a playground and softplay area in wintertime;

-☕️ takeaway options: La Guinguette (FB page), which is on-site, is currently SHUT, so your best bet would be restaurants and cafés at 🚡 the Prarion ski lift end of Les Houches;
+☕️ food & drink options: La Guinguette (FB page) is on-site, and there are restaurants and cafés at 🚡 the Prarion ski lift end of Les Houches;

 🅿️ parking: Parking des Chavants;

 The 🌈 playground, softplay and 🛷 sledging pistes at Lac des Chavants . . .